AdaCore/spark2014/lrm/source/packages.rst

 #.
 A **null** ``abstract_state_list`` specifies that a package contains no
    hidden state.
-   [The specification is is checked when the package is analyzed.]
+   [The specification is checked when the package is analyzed.]

 #.
 A *volatile* state abstraction is one declared with a property list
    which includes the Volatile property, and either Input or Output.